adejacques/ms-handsonlab01/docs/workshop.md

 ## Store the message in Cosmos DB (10 min)

 Once the message has been transformed to match the format of the target system, we want to send it to our target system, in our case a container in CosmosDB, so that it can be processed later.
+Azure Cosmos DB is a fully managed NoSQL database which offers Geo-redundancy and multi-region write capabilities.
+It currently supports NoSQL, MongoDB, Cassandra, Gremlin, Table and PostgreSQL APIs and offers a serverless option which is perfect for our use case.

 ### 🚀 Retrieve Cosmos DB Shared Access Key